 Firstly, let me introduce myself, I’m Emma, I am 20 years old and a second year Business and Human Resource Management student at Anglia Ruskin University.
 Oh, and I also have underactive adrenal and thyroid glands, most likely autoimmune diseases.
 In summary, I get tired and frequently have joint pains and struggle to concentrate, but for me, it’s just a part of who I am and something I manage day to day in my life.

-That leads me in to what I want to talk about today, dreaming big when you have a disability.
-I think its so easy to think oh I have a disability so Ill never be able to achieve what I want to in life and thats definitely what I believed when I was first diagnosed.
+That leads me on to what I want to talk about today, dreaming big when you have a disability.
+I think it’s so easy to think “oh I have a disability so I’ll never be able to achieve what I want to in life” and that’s definitely what I believed when I was first diagnosed.
 For me, I was told I would never be able to work full time and as an extremely ambitious child, this crushed me and I began to lose hope for my future as I imagine many others would if they received the same news.
-My ambition and drive completely disappeared and I didnt want to dream big as I thought I would never be able to achieve my goals.
+My ambition and drive completely disappeared and I didn’t want to dream big as I thought I would never be able to achieve my goals.

 Being Confident in declaring your Disability

-- Find what you love doing, this is easier said that done, but if you find something you are really passionate about, ambition will closely follow.
+Find what you love doing, this is easier said than done, but if you find something you are really passionate about, ambition will closely follow.

 And finally, DREAM BIG.
 You can do it, and no one can tell you that you can’t.
 If you work hard, there’s no reason you can’t achieve your goals.

 At MyPlus Students’ Club we have a range of guides to help you through the recruitment process, for more information please click on the relevant link below: